TheMineWay/Unity-Essential-Toolkit/docs/docs/utilities/dialogs/intro.md

 - Unity's Inspector: directly in any dialog provider there is an interface where you can write dialogs.
 - JSON files: on all dialog providers there is a slot where you can provide a _Text Asset_ (a JSON file).
 This file must be a well structured JSON file.

+## Can I have more than one dialog per scene?

+Yes you can!
+You can have as much `DialogControllers` as you need in each scene.
+You just need to ensure each one is well-initialized.
+You can do so by following this documentation 😺.